PsychNeuro/ed1/book/chapter-02.md

 ## Summary of Key Terms

-This is a checklist of key terms that you should know about from this chapter.
+This is a checklist of key terms / concepts that you should know about from this chapter.

 * Neuron: synapse, dendrite, cell body, axon
 	+ neurotransmitter, reuptake, receptor, channel, ion, membrane potential, threshold, spike / action potential